 Life can have challenges for people of all ages – including kids.
-Children as young as 4 or 5 can show signs of mental health challenges.
+Children as young as 4 or 5 (and even younger) can show signs of mental health challenges.
 A variety of conditions and concerns may prompt you to seek help for your young child.
 Dealing with minors is different from treating adults.
 In the past, children were simply perceived as smaller versions of adults.
 This way of thinking did not contribute to their development, but thankfully psychologist Jean Piaget pioneered child psychology and confirmed that indeed – children think differently from adults.
 It’s important that parents adapt this way of thinking and consider that their children have different needs based on their age.
 Children see the world from another perspective and face many challenges for the first time.
-In the process of growing up children often have trouble coping at some time (at home, at school, with divorce and separation, with other children, etc.), or they exhibit behaviours which concern or alarm their parents or teachers.
+In the process of growing up, children often have trouble coping at some time (at home, at school, with divorce and separation, with other children, etc.), or they exhibit behaviours which concern or alarm their parents or teachers.
 Some children face more problems than others, depending on their home or school situation, and sometimes due to biological or inherited conditions.
 Others face psychological disorders that parents may not notice or do not want to acknowledge.

 Children that have been involved in traumatic situations can sometimes be left unable to cope with what just happened.
 A loss of a close loved one, such as a parent or grandparent, a difficult divorce, natural disasters, and other traumas can all have a tremendous impact on a child’s mental health and overall well-being.

 - Adoption Issues

 - Divorce and separation

 - Peer pressure

 Symptoms & signs of mental health challenges in children

 - Overwhelming fears of things that are normally not seen as scary